NightfireResearch/nightfire-re/PS2.md

 BASE.ELF (identical to SLES_512.58)
 DRIVING.ELF

-It also has a number of IRX modules (for the IOP?).
+It also has a number of IRX modules (for the IOP) - responsible for SFX etc.

 So far, nothing appears to have been compiled with symbol stripping, or even basic compiler optimisations (functions which would be inlined or seem to have no effect have been kept - like debug strings!).